 Conduct primarily etiologic or other analytic and descriptive research studies, through appropriate formulation of a health problem, and the collection, assimilation, analysis, interpretation, and dissemination of data on human populations and the physical, chemical and biologic environment.

-The PhD program requires a minimum of 90 semester credit hours (SCH) post-baccalaureate degree and is offered on a full time or part-time basis.
+The PhD program requires a minimum of 87 semester credit hours (SCH) post-baccalaureate degree and is offered on a full time basis only.
 Any graduate credits post-baccalaureate, including master’s degree courses may be applied to coursework outlined within the PhD degree plan.
 A student may apply up to 42 SCH of previously taken graduate level courses toward the completion of the PhD coursework (Advanced Standing).
 All such courses are subject to approval.

 PhD Core Competencies (see below)